breatheco-de/exercise-conditional-profile-card/README.es.md

 console.log(window.variables);
 /*
 {
-    includeCover: true, // if includeCover is true the algorithm should
+    includeCover: true, // if includeCover is true the algorithm should show the cover image
-    background: "https://images.unsplash.com/photo-1511974035430-5de47d3b95da", // this is the url of the image that will used as background for the profile cover
+    background: "https://images.unsplash.com/photo-1511974035430-5de47d3b95da", // this is the image's url that will be used as a background for the profile cover
     avatarURL: "https://randomuser.me/api/portraits/women/42.jpg", // this is the url for the profile avatar
     socialMediaPosition: "left", // social media bar position (left or right)